 \subsection{Related Works}

 There has been a proliferation of works on offline RL.
-In this section, we discuss works on model-based approaches.
-There are also model-free approaches, e.g., \cite{liu2020provably,kumar2020conservative,agarwal2020optimistic,yan2022efficacy,shi2022pessimistic}, which are not the focus of this paper.
+In this section, we mainly discuss works on model-based approaches.
+There are also model-free approaches, e.g., \citep{liu2020provably,kumar2020conservative,agarwal2020optimistic,yan2022efficacy,shi2022pessimistic}, which are not the focus here.

-\textbf{Global coverage.} Existing studies on offline RL often make assumptions on the coverage of the dataset.
-This can be measured by the distribution shift between the behavior policy and the occupancy measure induced by the target policy, which is referred to as the concentrability coefficient \cite{munos2007performance,rashidinejad2021bridging}.
-Many previous works, e.g., \cite{scherrer2014approximate, chen2019information,jiang2019value,wang2019neural,liao2020batch,liu2019neural,zhang2020variational,Munos2008,uehara2020minimax,duan2020minimax,xie2020batch,levine2020offline,antos2008fitted,farahmand2010error}, assume that the density ratio between the above two distributions is finite for all state-action pairs and policies, which is known as {global coverage}.
-This assumption essentially requires the behavior policy to be able to visit all possible state-action pairs, which is often violated in practice \cite{gulcehre2020rl,agarwal2020optimistic,fu2020d4rl}.
+\textbf{Offline RL under global coverage.} Existing studies on offline RL often make assumptions on the coverage of the dataset.
+This can be measured by the distribution shift between the behavior policy and the occupancy measure induced by the target policy, which is referred to as the concentrability coefficient \citep{munos2007performance,rashidinejad2021bridging}.
+Many previous works, e.g., \citep{scherrer2014approximate, chen2019information,jiang2019value,wang2019neural,liao2020batch,liu2019neural,zhang2020variational,Munos2008,uehara2020minimax,duan2020minimax,xie2020batch,levine2020offline,antos2008fitted,farahmand2010error}, assume that the density ratio between the above two distributions is finite for all state-action pairs and policies, which is known as {global coverage} condition.
+This assumption essentially requires the behavior policy to be able to visit all possible state-action pairs, which is often violated in practice \citep{gulcehre2020rl,agarwal2020optimistic,fu2020d4rl}.

-\textbf{Partial coverage.} Recent studies relax the above assumption of global coverage to partial coverage or single-policy concentrability.
+\textbf{Offline RL under partial coverage.} Recent studies relax the above assumption of global coverage to partial coverage or single-policy concentrability.
 Partial coverage assumes that the density ratio between the distributions induced by a single target policy and the behavior policy is bounded for all state-action pairs.
 Therefore, this assumption does not require the behavior policy to be able to visit all possible state-action pairs, as long as it can visit those state-actions pairs that the target policy will visit.
 This partial coverage assumption is more feasible and applicable in real-world scenarios.
 In this paper, we focus on this practical partial coverage setting.
 Existing approaches under the partial coverage assumption can be divided into three categories as follows.